pmsoftware/odietamo/docs/index.rst

-.. odisvn documentation master file, created by sphinx-quickstart on Fri Feb  1 16:20:24 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to odisvn's documentation!
+Welcome to ODIetAmo documentation!
 ==================================

-ODI is Oracle's premier ETL tool.
+ODI is Oracles premier ETL tool.
 However like its main competitor infomatica, the source code is stored as binary-like formats and cannot be (easily/at all) extracted out and stored in a modern source control tool